 Narnia is a great trail for the most direct access to the brand new DNR trails!
 This 1/2 mile “out and back” trail is found at the end of Horizon Street in the Farm District, and takes you right to the DNR Trails Trailhead!

 The DNR Trails offer an excellent variety of difficulty for all mountain bikers young and old!
 A great place to learn to mountain bike as the trails are wide, clearly marked, and you never get too far from where you started.

-Mike-O-Rama (blue) is a half-mile long and has 113-foot elevation change.
+Mike-O-Rama is a half-mile long and has 113-foot elevation change.
 This trail flows very well with a good climb in both directions.
-The Mike-O-Rama trail has a one-of-a-kind-view halfway through you definitely don’t want to leave Seabrook without experiencing.
+The Mike-O-Rama trail has a one-of-a-kind-view halfway through your experience.

-The Playground (violet) is a quarter-mile long track with 50-feet of elevation change.
-The Playground is a flow trail with fun turns, a couple hips and rollers, a cedar bridge and rock crossings.
+Zipline Trail is a quarter-mile long track with 50-feet of elevation change.
+The Zipline Trail is a flow trail with fun turns, a couple hips and rollers, a cedar bridge, and rock crossings.

-Thanks to a local community of passionate riders, the beach town has an amazing mountain bike infrastructure of high-quality trails, a new trail development schedule, and bike-friendly vibes.
+Thanks to the local community of enthusiastic riders, Olympic Peninsula Bicycle Alliance, and Evergreen Mountain Bike Alliance, Seabrook has amazing mountain-bike infrastructure, a new trail development schedule, and a bike-friendly atmosphere.

 Please note that ongoing construction in Seabrook may affect certain entrances/availability of biking trails.
 Call Buck’s Northwest at 360-986-0325 or visit TrailForks.com for the most current information on current trail issues, closures, or more details on trails.

 Download a printable map here: